FreeYourSoul/FreExGraph/README.md

 ```
 An accept method is provided that return a boolean, if False is returned through the accept method, the visitation stop at that node.
+It is important to know that the default behaviour of FreExNode in case of visitation from a visitor is to be ignored.
+Only standard visitor would work on a raw FreExNode.
+It emphasis how important it is to provide your node implementation.

 ### Quick Start example